arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 Arduino Edge Control allows you to easily implement this kind of agriculture systems ready for field deployment.
 Alongside MKR boards, it can get access to the network using the more suitable technology for your application.

-In this project LoRaWAN® was used leveraging its capabilites, this technology is perfect for remote deployments where there's no internet connection and for battery-powered devices because of its low energy consumption.
+In this project LoRaWAN® was used leveraging its capabilities, this technology is perfect for remote deployments where there's no internet connection and for battery-powered devices because of its low energy consumption.

 Thanks to the Edge Control capabilities of controlling different types of actuators and handling a vast variety of input sensors, it is a great choice for developing robust and agriculture environment-proof solutions.